cksystemsteaching/selfie/manuscript/semantics.md

 [American Standard Code for Information Interchange (ASCII)](https://en.wikipedia.org/wiki/ASCII "American Standard Code for Information Interchange (ASCII)")
 : 7-bit encoding scheme for 128 characters: numbers 0 to 9, lowercase letters a to z, uppercase letters A to Z, basic punctuation symbols, control codes that originated with Teletype machines, and a space.

 On machine level, each character is thus represented by seven bits.
 What we see when we invoke `less` is merely a human-readable version of these bits.
-To get a better feel of the size of `selfie.c` run in a terminal the command `wc -m selfie.c` which counts the characters in `selfie.c`:
+To get a better feel of the size of `selfie.c` run the command `wc -m selfie.c` which counts the characters in `selfie.c`:

 {line-numbers=off}
 ```